Augmenting photometric redshift estimates using spectroscopic nearest neighbours: Results

-We also computed, as a further test, the gradients of the predictions with respect to their input variables, to detect the most relevant ones, as shown in Fig. \ref{fig:gradients}.
-It is interesting to see that the neighbour's redshift is a relevant input, as one would expect, and some of the photometric bands are even more relevant.
+As a further test, we also computed the gradients of the predictions with respect to their input variables to detect the most relevant ones, as shown in Fig. \ref{fig:gradients}.
+It is interesting to see that the neighbour redshift is a relevant input, as expected, and some of the photometric bands are even more relevant.
 This confirms the intuition that the photometric information of the neighbours does indeed provide additional information about the relative distance from the target.
-In this plot we also show results for the case when the angular separation is considered as one of the input variables.
-These show that the angular separation $\Delta \Theta$ between the target and the neighbour does affect the predictions.
-This manifests itself as a bias in the redshift estimates, as visible in Fig. \ref{fig:theta}: in this case NezNet systematically favours neighbours that are closer to us than the target, increasing the value of the bias $b$ (Eq. \ref{eq:bias}).
-We also tested what happens if the angular separation information is rather given in terms of the relative difference in the angular coordinates ${\rm RA}$ and ${\rm Dec}$ of the two galaxies.
-In this case the bias disappears and the results are comparable to the standard case in which no angle information is provided.
-However, we see that in this case the two parameters have smaller gradients than when $\Delta \Theta$ alone is considered, which suggests they are in fact not contributing to the predicting power of the model.
-For these reasons, in our final results the angular separation is not considered as input variable.
+In this plot, we also show results for the case when the angular separation is considered as one of the input variables.
+These results show that the angular separation $\Delta \Theta$ between the target and the neighbour does affect the predictions.
+This manifests itself as a bias in the redshift estimates, as visible in Fig. \ref{fig:theta}: in this case, NezNet systematically favours neighbours that are closer to us than the target, increasing the value of the bias $b$ (Eq. \ref{eq:bias}).
+We also tested what happens when the angular separation information is rather given in terms of the relative difference in the angular coordinates ${\rm RA}$ and ${\rm Dec}$ of the two galaxies.
+In this case, the bias disappears and the results are comparable to the standard case in which no angle information is provided.
+However, in this case, the two parameters clearly have smaller gradients than when $\Delta \Theta$ alone is considered, which suggests that they do in fact not contribute to the predicting power of the model.
+For these reasons, the angular separation is not considered as input variable in our final results.